 Pack meetings, Den meetings, and Parent meetings are held every month beginning in August and running through May.
 Unless otherwise specified, all meetings are hosted at the St. Elizabeth Faith Formation Center which provides us with tables, chairs, restrooms, and other amenities.

 Den meetings are usually held 2 times per month on Friday evenings, starting at 6:30, lasting one hour.

 Pack Meetings are usually held once per month at 7:30pm (immediately following den meetings) and include award ceremonies, rank advancements, den demonstrations, news and announcements, and other important information.
 These meetings alternate in occurrence with Parent Meetings and usually last about one to one and a half hours.

 Parent Meetings are usually held once per month at 7:30pm (immediately following den meetings) and generally cover activity planning, decisions, and discussions.
 These meetings alternate in occurrence with the Pack Meetings and usually last about one hour.

 Class A Uniforms (the blue or tan uniform, depending on grade) may be purchased at the Scout Shop in Fairview or online.
 First year cost is approximately $65 (shirt, required patches, neckerchief, neckerchief slide and handbook) and $20 each additional year (new year’s handbook, neckerchief and neckerchief slide).
-A pack t-shirt (class B uniform) is offered for purchase each year.
+A pack t-shirt (class B uniform) is offered for purchase each year at $15 each.
 Additional official BSA uniform items (pants/shorts, hat, socks, etc.) may be purchased at the parent’s discretion.